Wolox/react-chat-widget/README.md

 export default App;
 ```

 4- Customize the widget to match your app design!
-You can add both props to manage the title of the widget, the avatar it will use and of course, you can change, from the CSS, the styles the widget will have.
+You can add both props to manage the title of the widget and the avatar it will use.
+Of course, feel free to change the styles the widget will have in the CSS

 ```js
 import React, { Component } from 'react';